MapColonies/schemas/README.md

 - All schemas created should be nested under the schemas folder.
 - The folder structure indicates the name and location of the schema.
 - Each schema file should be named in ascending order (v1, v2, v3, ...).
 - Schema references should be relative to the root schemas folder.
-For example, the reference to the the db schema in common is `https://mapcolonies.com/common/db/v1`.
+For example, the reference to the db schema in common is `https://mapcolonies.com/common/db/v1`.

 ```
 └── schemas/